RESTORATIVE MEDICINE FAQ (FREQUENTLY ASKED QUESTIONS)

 ARE UMBILICAL CORD CELLS THE SAME AS AMNIOTIC FLUID?

-No. Umbilical cells are LIVE NUCLEATED CELLS, which will continue to produce anti-inflammatory and immunomodulatory components optimizing the local cellular environment.
+No. Umbilical Cells will continue to produce anti-inflammatory and immunomodulatory components optimizing the local cellular environment.
 They also contain mono-nucleated cells, which produce growth factors, proteins, and cytokines, stimulating our own tissue to regenerate itself.
 Because the cells are LIVE, they can continue to exert the cellular function for weeks and even months in the body.
 Conversely, amniotic fluid/tissue must be processed in such a way that KILLS the live nucleated cells leaving a product which contains growth factors, proteins, and cytokines that will only have an effect for several hours to a few days.

 ARE LIVE NUCLEATED CELLS IMPORTANT?